DataDog/documentation/content/ja/account_management/scim/okta.md

 ---
+algolia:
+  tags:
+  - scim
+  - identity provider
+  - IdP
+  - Okta
 title: Configure SCIM with Okta
-algolia:
-  tags: [scim, identity provider, IdP, Okta]
 ---

 See the following instructions to synchronize your Datadog users with Okta using SCIM.